openjump-gis/openjump/etc/Readme.txt

 2. Installation instructions
 ----------------------------
-Try the shiny installers
- OpenJUMP-Installer-*.exe (for windows)
- OpenJUMP-Installer-*.jar (for linux & mac)
+Try the shiny installers (for linux & mac) OpenJUMP-Installer-*.jar
 Or
  Extract the portable zip file distribution.
  OpenJUMP-Portable-*.zip